Frame In-N-Out: Unbounded Controllable Image-to-Video Generation: Abstract

 \section{Abstract}

 Controllability, temporal coherence, and detail synthesis remain the most critical challenges in video generation.
 In this paper, we focus on a commonly used yet underexplored cinematic technique known as Frame In and Frame Out.
-Specifically, starting from image-to-video generation, users can control the objects in the image to naturally leave the scene or provide breaking new identity references to enter the scene, guided by user-specified motion trajectory.
-To support this task, we introduce a new dataset curated semi-automatically, a comprehensive evaluation protocol targeting this setting, and an efficient identity-preserving motion-controllable video Diffusion Transformer architecture.
+Specifically, starting from image-to-video generation, users can control the objects in the image to naturally leave the scene or provide breaking new identity references to enter the scene, guided by a user-specified motion trajectory.
+To support this task, we introduce a new dataset that is curated semi-automatically, an efficient identity-preserving motion-controllable video Diffusion Transformer architecture, and a comprehensive evaluation protocol targeting this task.
 Our evaluation shows that our proposed approach significantly outperforms existing baselines.